hirakujira/ECG-Enabler/README.md

 Enable ECG function anywhere with Apple Watch S4+ which is bought from ECG-enabled region.

-From iOS 12.2 and above, you must connect to a cellular network of ECG enabled countries / regions to enable ECG function of Apple Watch, which is inconvenient for whom buy Apple Watch from overseas.
+From iOS 12.2 and above, you must connect your iPhone to a cellular network of ECG enabled countries / regions to enable ECG function of paired Apple Watch (which is from ECG-enabled region), this is inconvenient for whom buy Apple Watch from overseas.
 This can bypass the cellular network check.

 This tweak is based on [my research](https://hiraku.tw/2019/10/4951/).
 However, with function hooking, you don't need to pair Apple Watch again, like the original post for non-jailbroken iPhone.

+Appple Watch bought from non-ECG enabled region can't activate ECG without watchOS jailbreak, which does not exist now.

 ## Requirement